rackerlabs/rackspace-how-to/content/cloud-files/install-the-swiftly-client-for-cloud-files.md

 GNU Screen is a program that you can use to start a screen session.
-A screen session looks just like an ordinary shell except that you can "detach" a terminal from a screen session, and whatever commands you are running  continue running in the session.
+A screen session looks just like an ordinary shell except that you can *detach* a terminal from a screen session, and whatever commands you are running  continue running in the session.
 This functionality is useful when you start a long running process (such as a large object upload) from the command line.
 If your laptop battery dies, or your wireless